 An example might be helpful to illustrate the basic parole-eligibility rule.
 Suppose a Level One offender is sentenced to a minimum of 6 months and a maximum of 18 months.
 If he serves his time without infraction, he will reach his outright release (or “max-out”) date in 9 months—that’s 18 months cut in half by good time credit.
 He will be parole eligible after 2.4 months—that’s one-fifth of 24 months (the maximum penalty allowed for a Level One offender) cut in half by good time credit.
 Notice how the 6-month minimum imposed by the court in this example is essentially meaningless; one-fifth of the maximum possible penalty is less than the minimum, and so it controls parole eligibility.
 If the court wanted to impose a minimum with any bite, it would need to choose something between 30 days (the mandatory minimum) and 4.8 months (one-fifth the maximum authorized penalty).

 Another illustration would probably be helpful.
 Suppose a Level Two DWI inmate is sentenced to a minimum of 30 days and a maximum of 12 months (and suppose further that she serves her time without infraction).
 She will reach her outright release date after 6 months—that’s 12 months cut in half by good time credit.
 What about parole?
 Under the baseline parole rule discussed above, she will be parole eligible after 15 days—that’s 30 days (the minimum, which in this case is less than one-fifth the maximum) cut in half by good time credit.
 That means the Parole Commission could parole her after 15 days.
-But Additionally, because her maximum falls within the 30-day-to-18-month window, parole is presumptive for her after 2 four months—that’s one-third of the maximum, cut in half by good time credit.
-Unless the Parole Commission affirmatively steps in to say otherwise, DOC (or the jailer if she’s serving her time in a jail) may parole her after two four months.
+Additionally, because her maximum falls within the 30-day-to-18-month window, parole is presumptive for her after four months—that’s one-third of the maximum.
+Unless the Parole Commission affirmatively steps in to say otherwise, DOC (or the jailer if she’s serving her time in a jail) may parole her after four months.

 The final catch—and it’s a big one—is that a defendant may not be released on parole unless he has obtained a substance abuse assessment and completed any recommended treatment or training program.
 G.S.
 20-179(p)(3).
 Because it’s difficult to get that done in prison or jail, many inmates cannot be released on DWI parole.
 But defendants who complete their assessment and training before sentencing (which they sometimes do to qualify for the mitigating factor available under G.S.
 20-179(e)(6)) may be parole eligible or presumptively parolable well in advance of their outright release date.
 Which brings me to my final question: are any jailers out there paroling DWI inmates?